khulnasoft-lab/design.khulnasoft.com/contents/components/badge.md

 - **Success**: Metadata that communicates success or completion with a positive meaning.
 - **Warning**: Metadata that requires attention and a slightly negative meaning.
 - **Danger**: Metadata that indicates a problem and has a negative meaning.
+- **Tier**: Metadata that indicates which product tier an entity belongs to

 ### Sizes